Healing A Broken Fingernail: Time And Care Needed

 nailicy

-If you have a broken bone in your finger, it will take about 4 weeks to heal.
-If the bone is still in line, the doctor will repair any other injuries and place a splint on the broken finger to keep the bone in place.
-If the bone is out of line, a bone or hand specialist may have to place a wire on the tip of the finger to keep the bone in place.
-Antibiotics may be given if there is a laceration involved.
-Any skin stitches or stitches in the nail will need to be removed in seven to 14 days.
-Any stitches in the nail bed will dissolve by themselves and can be left in place.
+The time it takes for a fingernail to heal depends on the severity of the injury.
+If the bone is still in line, a doctor will repair any other injuries and place a splint on the broken finger to keep the bone in place.
+If the bone is out of line, a bone or hand specialist may need to place a wire on the tip of the finger to keep the bone in place.
+Antibiotics may be prescribed to prevent infection, and stitches may be required for the skin and nail bed.
+Any stitches in the skin will need to be removed in 7-14 days, while stitches in the nail bed will dissolve by themselves.

 nailicy